DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 ## 4. Project Overview

-Provide a high-level explanation of the different stages of your project.

 ### 4.1.
 Data Acquisition

-Describe how you collected the raw sensor data from the IKS4A1 using the STM32.

 We developed a firmware for the STM32L412RB-P to read raw accelerometer and gyroscope data from the IKS4A1 sensor at a high sampling rate.
 This data was then streamed over a serial (UART) connection to a host PC.
 A Python script on the PC was used to capture and log this incoming sensor data.